Chaima-LGDOUR/finalProject/readme/readme.md

 }

-//Similarly, the minY() and maxY() functions return the minimum and maximum
+//Similarly, the minY() and maxY() functions return the minimum and
-//vertical coordinates occupied by the blocks: int TetrixPiece::minY() const
+//maximum vertical coordinates occupied by the blocks: int TetrixPiece::minY() const
 {
     int min = coords[0][1];